U.S. News Rankings

 |SAT/ACT scores must be received by||March 15|

-The student-faculty ratio at University of Hartford is 10:1, and the school has 61.3 percent of its classes with fewer than 20 students.
-The most popular majors at University of Hartford include: Visual and Performing Arts, Other; Business, Management, Marketing, and Related Support Services, Other; Health Professions and Related Clinical Sciences, Other; Speech Communication and Rhetoric; and Education.
-The average freshman retention rate, an indicator of student satisfaction, is 72.5 percent.
+The student-faculty ratio at University of Hartford is 11:1, and the school has 61.8 percent of its classes with fewer than 20 students.
+The most popular majors at University of Hartford include: Business, Management, Marketing, and Related Support Services, Other; Visual and Performing Arts, Other; Engineering, Other; Health Professions and Related Clinical Sciences, Other; and Engineering Technologies and Engineering-Related Fields, Other.
+The average freshman retention rate, an indicator of student satisfaction, is 71.8 percent.

 |Student gender distribution|